pontem-network/sp-docs/move_vm/stdlib.md

 }
 ```

-Also, you can create an empty coin:
+You can create an empty coin:

 ```rust
 address {{sender}} {